DougallWinship/unicodez/README.md

 composer install
 ```

-To play with the dumbness either mount /public on a local webserver or use the PHP webserver:
+To play with the dumbness, either mount /public on a local webserver, or use the PHP webserver:
 ```
 cd public
 php -S localhost:8000